W. John Thomas

 Interests & Hobbies

 I am a fingerstyle guitar player.
 I play instrumental, acoustic music.
 My influences range from the blues greats of the 1920s and 1930s to Merle Travis, Chet Atkins, and Jerry Reed.
-I perform locally and regionally, so you may be able to catch my act at a club, coffee house, or bookstore in the area.
-I also hit the international stage once or twice each year.
-Here are some video clips of my July 18, 2009 performance at The Zanzibar Club in Liverpool, UK:
+I perform locally and and around the world.

 Community / Practive Activities

-Over the past decade, I've been volunteering my services to anyone who approaches me with a proposal to create an interesting and worthwhile IRC 501c3 charity.
-I've now created 5 non-profits.
-My latest is my favorite: The Buddy Holly Guitar Foundation.
-We're building 18 replica's of Buddy's favorite guitar, each bearing a fret from the original, and loaning them to artists on a two year, renewable term to raise money for school music programs around the world.
-Sitting on the board of directors with me are Maria Elena Holly (Buddy's widow), Graham Nash, Jackson Browne, and Julian Lloyd Webber (Andrews cello-playing younger brother).
+Over the past decade and a half, I've been volunteering my services to anyone who approaches me with a proposal to create an interesting and worthwhile IRC 501c3 charity.
+I've now created 15 non-profits.
+One of the most memorable is The Buddy Holly Educational Foundation.
+We've building 18 replica's of Buddy's favorite guitar, and recruited "ambassadors" to use the instruments to further Buddy's legacy and to raise funds for projects that support young music artists.
+Our Ambassadors include Bob Dylan, Paul McCartney, Mick Jagger, Keith Richards, and Brian May.
 Please check out our website.

 Selected Workshops & Presentations